MSUSEL/msusel-ssp-manager/README.md

 ```
 docker network create ssp_network
 ```
-Note: ssp_network is the docker network that is referenced in the docker-compose files that we will execute.
+Note: ssp_network is the docker network that is referenced in the docker-compose and Dockerfiles files that will create the project containers.

 To change the docker-compose.yml file for the BRON submodule copy the contents of BRON.yml in the root directory and and paste it over the contents on the /BRON/docker-compose.yml file.
 (Keep the docker-compose.yml name)